 The Selection Committee, in accordance with agreed ranking methodology, will determine and ratify the recipients of awards of the JCU Access Fund.

-Payment of an award is subject to confirmation of enrolment after the census date for Teaching Period 1 or 21.
+Payment of Round 2 and Round 3 is subject to confirmation of enrolment after the census date for the relevant Teaching Period (Study Period 1 or 2).

 An award may be terminated by the Director, Student and Academic Services if the recipient: